-Several studies published since the 2010 European Food Safety Authority document was released further demonstrate that people with lactose maldigestion whose diets include yogurt containing live starter cultures, experience improved lactose digestion [64].
-Additional research has found that dairy foods, such as yogurt, provide difficult-to-replace nutrients, including protein, potassium, magnesium phosphorus, riboflavin, and vitamins A, D, and B12.
+Several studies published since the 2010 European Food Safety Authority document was released further demonstrate that people with lactose maldigestion whose diets include yogurt containing live starter cultures. experience improved lactose digestion.64 Additional research has found that dairy foods, such as yogurt, provide difficult-to-replace nutrients, including protein, potassium, magnesium phosphorus, riboflavin, and vitamins A, D, and B{12} .

 Fulgoni VL 3rd, Keast DR, Auestad N, Quann EE.
 Nutrients from dairy foods are difficult to replace in diets of Americans: food pattern modeling and an analysis of the National Health and Nutrition Examination Survey 2003-2006.
-Nutr Res 2011;10:759-765.
+Nutr Res 2011;

-My Pyramid dietary pattern modeling exercises and analyses of data from the National Health and Nutrition Examination Survey 2003-2006 were conducted.
-The impact of adding or removing 1 serving of dairy, removing all dairy, and replacing dairy with nondairy calcium sources was evaluated.
-Three to four servings of dairy foods are needed to help individuals meet recommendations for nutrients, including calcium, magnesium and potassium.
-Replacing dairy with calcium-equivalent foods changes the diet's nutritional profile and affects protein, potassium, magnesium phosphorus, riboflavin, and vitamins A, D, and B12 intakes.
+The aim of the study was to assess the effects 10:759-765. of the same dose of lactose consumed by 15 healthy young lactose intolerant adults.
+All MyPyramid dietary pattern modeling exercises subjects were symptomatic.
+Hydrogen breath and analyses of data from the National Health tests were performed on each subject after and Nutrition Examination Survey 2003-2006 consuming 400 mL of milk, kefir or yogurt. were conducted.
+The impact of adding or Clinical symptoms were then assessed within removing 1 serving of dairy, removing all dairy, 12 hours after each product was consumed. and replacing dairy with nondairy calcium While all subjects reported symptoms, the sources was evaluated.
+Three to four servings excretion of gases was lower after ingestion of dairy foods are needed to help individuals of kefir and yogurt compared with milk. meet recommendations for nutrients, including calcium, magnesium and potassium.
+Replacing Abdominal pain and intestinal rumbling dairy with calcium-equivalent foods changes the diet's nutritional profile and affects protein, potassium, magnesium phosphorus, riboflavin, and vitamins A, D, and B12 intakes.